xvitaly/srcrepair/docs/help/source/faq.rst

 Why does the description of some FPS-configs say that they are not fully compatible with the game?
 =======================================================================================================

-Some console variables we marked as cheats and cannot be used on servers without ``sv_cheats 1``.
+Some console variables were marked as cheats and cannot be used on servers without ``sv_cheats 1``.

-Unfortunately, many authors of FPS-configs have abandoned their configs.
+Unfortunately, some authors of FPS-configs have abandoned their configs.
 You can still use them, but their effectiveness may be low.

 .. index:: faq, FPS-configs, TF2 competitive mode
 .. _faq-tf-comp: